-An elegant uncluttered dial, is exactly what you would expect from a dress watch.
+An uncluttered dial is exactly what you would expect from a dressier watch like this.
 The sapphire crystal is crystal is domed, as is the dial.
 Even the hands are slightly curved.
 As shown, the dial is silver colored; it is also available in black.
 Instead of the new style Hamilton ‘H’ logo the dial has the vintage ‘H’ logo printed in the center, which a very nice touch.
 The bezel and case are fully polished, and they contrast nicely with the dial.
 The hours are designated by baton markers.
-Hour and minute hands are baton shaped as well.
+Hour and minute hands are baton-shaped as well.
 A date aperture is located at 6 o’clock.

 We reviewed the 38 mm steel case on leather strap — which is arguably one of the best looking Intra-Matic variants.
 It’s also available in gold-plated PVD steel, and in steel with a steel bracelet.
 Furthermore, it comes in a 42 mm diameter case as well.
 Although, unless you have very large wrists (like 8” or above), the 38 mm proportions are more appealing in our opinion.
 Not to mention, the 38 mm version costs a hundred bucks less.

 Like on the dial, the crown is signed with the vintage type ‘H’ Hamilton Hamilton logo.
 The non-locking crown is small and does not dig into your wrist, however, it is not so small that it is hard to set the time, at least relative to most other dress watches we have seen.

 The black leather strap and fully polished steel buckle, engraved with “Hamilton,” looks great.
 While we chose to review the steel model, the gold-plated PVD steel on leather strap is equally appealing.